rcrowther/django-category-collection/README.rst

     It's a nav bar.

-As I said above, I wouldn't bother for a small site.
-Still, the taxonomy control has advantages.
+As I said above, for a small site, I wouldn't bother.
+Still, taxonomy control has advantages.
 If this little magazine-style site takes off, they may find their data changing.
-For example; the owners are not as keen for people to contact them now, as they have a lot going on.
+For example; the owners are not keen for people to contact them, as they have a lot going on.
 And a new person arrived who wanted to cover sport.
-So we go to the taxonomy admin (not the template), add some weight to the 'contact' term, then add a new term/category for 'sport' articles.
+So we go to the taxonomy admin (not the template), add some weight to the 'contact' term, then add a new term/category for 'sport'.
 Next render, we get this,

 .. figure:: https://raw.githubusercontent.com/rcrowther/django-category-collection/master/text/images/taxonomy_children_adjusted.png
     :width: 160 px